 Physical exam and tests—Your doctor will give you a physical exam and check your height and weight.
 If you have symptoms of

-bulimia, your teeth may be checked for erosion, which is a sign of frequent vomiting.
+, your teeth may be checked for erosion, which is a sign of frequent vomiting.
 You will also have routine blood, urine, and other tests to check your overall health status.

 Psychiatric evaluation—A mental health professional may perform a series of tests and evaluate you for other psychiatric conditions, such as

-anxiety disorders, which are common in people with eating disorders.
+, which are common in people with eating disorders.
 Diagnosis of a particular type of eating disorder is based on an evaluation of your symptoms using the criteria of the American Psychiatric Association’s

 Diagnostic and Statistical Manual of Mental Disorders